VedantDave1997/Mobile-Robotics/README.md

 about ROS Kinetic can be found at http://wiki.ros.org/ROS/Installation.

 <h3>Stage and Gazebo</h3>
 Stage is a standalone simulator with an interface to ROS.
-The integrated controllers enable motion control, robot behaviour and processes.
-Stage is a scaleable which allows the simulation of a fleet of mobile robots residing in a two-dimensional bitmapped environment.
+The integrated controllers enable motion control, robot behaviour and processes.
+Stage is a scaleable which allows the simulation of a fleet of mobile robots residing in a two-dimensional bitmapped environment.
 Stage provides virtual robots which interact with simulated rather than physical devices.
 The Stage tutorials introduces the 2D simulator and explains how to setup the Turtlebot robot and configure the robots environment.
 For further information see http://rtv.github.io/Stage/.<br/><br/>